-Dr. Kendra Coulter holds the Chancellor’s Chair for Research Excellence and is chair of the department of labour studies at Brock University.
+Dr. Kendra Coulter is Professor in Management and Organizational Studies at Huron University College at Western University.
 She is a fellow of the Oxford Centre for Animal Ethics and a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.

 Dr. Amy Fitzgerald

 Dr. Amy Fitzgerald is a Co-Investigator and Professor in the department of sociology, anthropology, and criminology at the University of Windsor.
 She contributes to the The Great Lakes Institute for Environmental Research (GLIER) and co-leads the Animal and Interpersonal Abuse Research Group.